Philip Sheridan: Honors

 Sheridan is the only person to be featured on a U.S. ten-dollar bill who was strictly associated with the military and not politics.
 He is featured on $5 and $10 bills.

 Sheridan appeared on $10 U.S. Treasury notes issued in 1890 and 1891.
 His bust then reappeared on the $5 silver certificate in 1896.
 These rare notes are in great demand by collectors today.

 Fort Sheridan in Illinois was named to honor General Sheridan's many services to Chicago.
-An equestrian statue of Sheridan by Gutzon Borglum (sculptor of the figures on Mt.
-Rushmore) at Belmont Avenue and Sheridan Road in Chicago depicts the general on his horse, Rienzi.
-Sheridan Road begins in Chicago, continues mostly along the shoreline of Lake Michigan for about 96 km (60 miles) through the North Shore suburbs, and leads to the Town of Fort Sheridan and ultimately Racine, Wisconsin.
+An equestrian statue of Sheridan by Gutzon Borglum (sculptor of the figures on Mount Rushmore) at Belmont Avenue and Sheridan Road in Chicago depicts the general on his horse, Rienzi.
+Sheridan Road begins in Chicago, continues mostly along the shoreline of Lake Michigan for about 60 miles (96 km) through the North Shore suburbs, and leads to the Town of Fort Sheridan and ultimately Racine, Wisconsin.
 The landmark former U.S. Army base named for the general is now a reserve post and upscale residential community.

-The M551 Sheridan tank is named after General Sheridan.
+The M551 Sheridan tank is named after Sheridan.

 Mount Sheridan in Yellowstone National Park was named for Sheridan by Captain John W. Barlow in 1871.
+Mount Sheridan in Colorado is also named for him.

 The Sheridan Prize is a yacht-racing perpetual trophy awarded to the winner of an annual race on Geneva Lake.
 It was begun on the occasion of the general's visit to Lake Geneva (then, Geneva) in 1874.

-In 1937 the US Post Office issued a series of commemorative stamp issues honoring various Army and Navy heroes.
+In 1937, the U.S. Post Office issued a series of commemorative stamp issues honoring various Army and Navy heroes.
 Among them was an issue commemorating Generals Ulysses S. Grant, William T. Sherman and Philip H. Sheridan.